 In Python, it cannot detect Unicode characters, and therefore it throws an encoding error as it cannot encode the given Unicode string.

 In the above program, we can see we have passed the argument to the str() function, which is a Unicode string.
 But this function will use the default encoding process ASCII.
-As we can see in the above statement, we have not specified any encoding at the starting of this program, and therefore it throws an error, and the default encoding that is used is 7-bit encoding, and it cannot recognize the characters that are outside the 0 to 128 range.
+The program mentioned above throws an error due to the lack of encoding specification at the start.
+The default encoding used is a 7-bit encoding, which cannot recognize characters beyond the range of 0 to 128.
 Therefore, we can see the error that is displayed in the above screenshot.

-The above program can be fixed by encoding Unicode string manually, such as .encode(‘utf8’), before passing the Unicode string to the str() function.
+The above program can be fixed by manually encoding the Unicode string, such as.encode(‘utf8’), before providing it to the str() function.

 In this program, we have called the str() function explicitly, which may again throw an UnicodeEncodeError.